-One of the benefits of incorporating a company in the state of Delaware is the flexibility of the corporate structure.
+One of the benefits of incorporating a company in Delaware is the flexibility of the corporate structure.

 Regardless of the reason you may need to amend your company stock, if you own a Delaware company, you possess the ability to quickly and easily make changes to your business entity’s charter in order to meet your needs.

 For example, let’s say you and your business partner decide to start a new company.
-Since it’s just you two as owners, the ownership will be split 50/50, evenly.
+Since it’s just you two as owners, the ownership will be split evenly, 50/50.
 In order to keep things simple, your company initially authorizes 2,000 shares of common stock, and each partner receives 1,000 shares.

 Now fast forward a couple of years to when your business is rapidly expanding.
 You both want to bring in additional people to be part of your company’s internal organization, so you’ll need to find a way to increase the number of your company’s authorized shares.